Are you in the job search process? Do you need to know how to write and format a UX writer resume to get your dream UX writer job?

 3. Link to your UX Writing content portfolio

 You can’t undervalue the benefit of keeping your own website or even a simple portfolio hosted in Google Drive using Google Slides.
 Think about it for a while.
 Many UX writers don’t have their own websites.
-The one who do will stand out from the rest.
+The one who does will stand out from the rest.
 Creating a content portfolio will help you get the job you want, even if there is a lot of competition.
 This is a list of some links to portfolio websites of writers who can charge high prices in their field.

 Take care not to write anything on your resume that you won’t be able to back up later on.
 These are jobs that are related to your work history.
 Make sure that you don’t talk about UX experience for health tech if you don’t have enough experience there, You should know a lot about the job you want to do.